-Groups that provide programs and services to assist seniors in the community may be eligible for licensing.
+Groups that provide programs and services to assist seniors to remain physically, mentally, and socially active in the community may be eligible for licensing.
+(Amended Mar 2018)

 - 1. A senior citizen group is one in which the majority of membership is sixty (60) years of age or older. - 2.
-Groups that provide recreational and social programs to seniors so they remain active in the community may be eligible for licensing.
-The programs must be open to all seniors in the community who wish to participate. - 3.
+Groups that provide recreational and social programs to assist seniors to remain physically, mentally, and socially active in the community may be eligible for licensing.
+The programs must be open and advertised to all seniors in the community who wish to participate.
+(Amended Mar 2018) - 3.
 A seniors' group that operates a facility in which all seniors in the community have reasonable access may be eligible for licensing.

 - 1. The Regulatory Division shall examine the group's application and supporting documents to ensure compliance with above policy, above standards, the policy and standards of Section 2.1 Basic Eligibility, terms and conditions of licence and Board policies. - 2.
 The Regulatory Division shall review the membership list for each group, including the ages and date of birth, to ensure it is not an ineligible seniors group. - 3.
 The Regulatory Division shall review the programs offered by the group to ensure they are not being used exclusively by group members. - 4.
-For groups that operate a facility, the Regulatory Division shall review: - a) the group's incorporation documents to ensure the group has the right under its by-laws to own or lease a facility which is available to the general public; - b) the facility ownership or lease documents to ensure the group has the responsibility and legal right to operate the facility;
+For groups that operate a facility, the Regulatory Division shall review: - a) the group's incorporation documents to ensure the group has the right under its by-laws to own or lease a facility which is available to the general public;